ena-infrastructure/specifications/ena-oauth2-profile.md

 - The JWT MUST contain an `aud` (audience) claim with the issuer identifier (see [Section 3.1.1.1](#issuer-the-authorization-server-entity-identifier)) of the authorization server as its only value.
 An authorization server processing a JWT with multiple audience values MUST reject it.

-- Unless overridden by a local policy, the `jti` (JWT ID) MUST be included in the JWT.
-The authorization server MUST ensure that client authentication JWTs are not replayed by caching a collection of used `jti` values for the time the JWT would be considered valid.
+- Unless overridden by a local policy, the `jti` (JWT ID) MUST be included in the JWT and the authorization server MUST ensure that client authentication JWTs are not replayed by caching a collection of used `jti` values for the time the JWT would be considered valid.

 - The lifetime of the JWT, controlled by the `exp` claim, MUST be as short as possible (ranging from seconds to a few minutes).
 The authorization server MUST enforce a maximum allowed value, which may override the lifetime specified by the client.